Connect with us

 By Adam Ellis

-have confirmed their new captaincy duo to lead the team against England in a five-match series this summer, with named captain and to act as vice-captain.
+Australia have confirmed their new duo to lead the against England in a five-match ODI series this summer, with Tim Paine named and Aaron Finch to act as vice-captain.

-Test team and ODI captain Paine has been entrusted with restoring the image of the national side by Australia in the wake of the 12-month bans handed to and David Warner for their part in the ball-tampering affair that smeared their tour of .
+team and ODI captain Paine has been entrusted with restoring the image of the national side by Cricket Australia in the wake of the 12-month bans handed to Steve Smith and David Warner for their part in the ball-tampering affair that smeared their tour of South Africa.

-Chairman of selectors Trevor Hohns confirmed 33-year-old Paine would only be captain for this series as Cricket Australia address issues ahead of the 2019 World Cup.
+Chairman of selectors confirmed 33-year-old Paine would only be captain for this series as Cricket Australia address issues ahead of the 2019 .

 “Tim is a strong leader and will captain the side for the series, supported by Aaron,” Hohns said.